dereksonderegger/141/docs/03_Principles_of_Graphing.md

 ![HSV Cylinder from Wikipedia](./Resources/Wikipedia/HSV_color_solid_cylinder_saturation_gray.png)

 * Hue is appropriate for categorical variables.
-* Saturation and/or Value is approriate for a quantitative variable scale.
+* Saturation and/or Value is appropriate for a quantitative variable scale.

 Neither R nor Tableau make it particularly easy to map these aspects, so we won't get too deep into it.